 We have performed two experiments.
-In the first one, we have considered all the MHs and trained algorithms which can handle a large number of categories and features.
-In the second one, we show results for the reduced set of MHs named Check Tags.
+In the first one, we have considered all the MeSH headings and trained algorithms, which can handle a large number of categories and features.
+In the second one, we evaluated a reduced set of MeSH headings, named check tags.

-In both experiments, MTI annotation is considered the baseline method.
-Features for the machine learning algorithms are represented as the presence of tokens from the title and abstract of the citation, no frequency of the tokens in the citation text is used.
-Tokens are lowercased but not stemmed.
+In both experiments, MTI annotation was considered the baseline method.
+Features for the machine learning algorithms were represented as the presence of tokens from the title and abstract of the citation; the frequency of the tokens in the citation was not used.
+The tokens were lowercased, but not stemmed.

-5.1 Results with all MeSH headings
+A. Results with All MeSH Headings

-This experiment is done on all MeSH headings.
-These experiments used all but the AdaBoostM1 method due to the time it takes to train it.
-For 2,712 of the 26k MeSH headings, a different method than MTI is selected; either a single method or a voting combination of them.
-In table 2, we only show the set of MeSH headings grouped by learning method where MTI is outperformed by methods as selected by meta-learning.
-MTI is the best algorithms for the MeSH headings not included in this table.
+This experiment was done on all MeSH headings.
+The

+experiment used all but the AdaBoostM1 method, due to the time it takes to train it.
+For 2,712 of the 26k MeSH headings, a different method from MTI was selected: either a single method or a voting combination of them.
+Only methods significantly better than MTI were selected.
+This means that if the methods had a similar performance, MTI was preferred.
+In Table 2, we only show the set of MeSH headings grouped by learning method, where MTI was outperformed by methods as selected by meta-learning.
+MTI is the best algorithm for the MeSH headings not reflected in this table.